swiftlang/swift-testing/Documentation/Proposals/NNNN-third-party-issues.md

 and FB14167426 for issues related to that.
 Detecting the test runner is a separate enough concern that it should not be part of this proposal.

+The `ToolMetadata` protocol can be used in other places intended for integration with third party tools to allow them to provide metadata on the tool itself.

 ## Alternatives considered

 We could do nothing and require third party tools to use the existing